Integer superharmonic matrices on the $F$-lattice: Introduction

 \subsection{Kleinian bugs}

 We briefly mention a connection and possible extensions of this work.
-The overlapping circle packing in Figure \ref{fig:overlapping_packing} is an example of an object recently coined as a {\it Kleinian bug} \cite{kapovich2021superintegral}.
-Kleinian bugs may be thought of as a generalization of Apollonian circle packings in which circles are allowed to have prescribed overlaps.
-In particular, the Appolonian band packing from \cite{levine2017apollonian} is a Kleinian bug.
-An important aspect of \cite{levine2017apollonian} is an analogue of Descartes rule for integer superharmonic functions - Kleinian bugs share a similar rule.
+The overlapping circle packing in Figure \ref{fig:overlapping_packing} is an object known as a {\it Kleinian bug} \cite{kapovich2021superintegral}.
+Kleinian bugs were recently introduced by Kapovich-Kontorovich \cite{kapovich2021superintegral} and generalize Apollonian circle packings.
+An important aspect of \cite{levine2017apollonian} is an analogue of Descartes' rule \cite{graham2005apollonian, stange2016sensual} for integer superharmonic functions --- Kleinian bugs share a similar rule.

 The symmetry group of the Kleinian bug for the $F$-lattice is trivial (the difficult aspect of the argument in this manuscript is in accounting for the intersections between adjacent cones).
 However, numerical evidence suggests that the set of integer superharmonic matrices on other planar lattices may also be described by nontrivial symmetries of Kleinian bugs.